 In addition, hypoxia and warming will rarely be the sole factors acting to shape communities and ecosystems.
 Ammonium, hydrogen sulfide, organic carbon loading and acidification effects that accompany hypoxia will all have individual and synergistic effects (Wu, 2002).
-Hypoxia and low pH for example will reduce oyster defense against common diseases by lowering production of reactive oxygen intermediates (Boyd and Burnett, 1999), and increase the vulnerability of Humboldt squid (Dosidicus gigas) to predation by slowing metabolism (Rosa and Siebel, 2008).
+Hypoxia and low pH, for example, will reduce oyster defense against common diseases by lowering production of reactive oxygen intermediates (Boyd and Burnett, 1999), and increase the vulnerability of Humboldt squid (Dosidicus gigas) to predation by slowing metabolism (Rosa and Siebel, 2008).
 On larger scales, overfishing, other forms of pollution, habitat degradation and pressure from invasive species and diseases can all increase ecosystem susceptibility to disruption by hypoxia.
 Thus, predicting species, community or ecosystem responses to oxygen depletion in coastal settings requires a broader understanding of the context in which it occurs.

 Acknowledgements.
 We thank SCOR for supporting the Working Group 128 that instigated this review.
 We thank D. Gilbert and all members of the SCOR Working Group on Coastal Hypoxia for exchange of ideas and for encouragement throughout.
 We thank Bronwen Currie for valuable input concerning the Nambian shelf, bacterial mat photographs, and access to Nambian worms.
-V. Gallardo provided access to images of bacteria from Concepcion Bay

-(FONDECYT Project 1070552); R. McLeod and S. Wing provided access to images of bacteria from Doubtful Sound, New Zealand.
+V. Gallardo provided access to images of bacteria from Concepcion Bay (FONDECYT Project 1070552); R. McLeod and S. Wing provided access to images of bacteria from Doubtful Sound, New Zealand.
 We thank D. Breitburg and D. Gutiérrez for providing access to their unpublished manuscripts, Garen Checkley for assistance drafting Fig. 1, R. Diaz for providing eutrophication-induced hypoxia locations plotted in Fig. 7 and John Helly and G. Mendoza for drafting Fig. 7.
+Three reviewers provided valuable comments on the manuscript.
 This research was partly supported by the US National Science Foundation, National Environmental Research Council and the Netherlands Organization for Scientific Research.
+AJG was partly supported by OCEANS 2025, a co-ordinated marine science programme of the Natural Environment Research Council (UK).